trapcodeio/abolish-docs/docs/validators/default.md

 ### objectAsync

+- Check if the variable is an object.
-Validate an object using abolish async validator.
+- Validate an object using abolish async rules.

 ```javascript
 const address = {